ragavithangaraj/java-snake-game/README.md

 ## Game Screenshot
 ![Game Screenshot](https://static.vecteezy.com/system/resources/thumbnails/008/367/479/small/game-over-pixel-background-vector.jpg)

-## Contributing
-If you would like to contribute to the project, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Inspired by the classic Snake game.
 - Developed using Java Swing for the graphical user interface.